Seven Tips for Newly Independent Financial Advisors

 Balancing family/friends with work is not always easy, especially when you’re building a business.
 The inclination to put in 60 hours a week is strong.

 But make sure to schedule social time into your calendar.
 Most advisors note spending more time with family as a significant reason for going independent in the first place, so take advantage.

 Also remember that taking time to recharge your batteries will help you become more productive.
 Keep it high quality – eliminating the distractions and notifications of work – and really enjoy this key benefit of being independent.
 You’ll enjoy it more, and you’re more likely to come back refreshed, recharged, and ready to work again.

 6. Changes in Latitudes, Changes in Attitudes

-If you want something a bit more structured, SCORE counselors (http://www.score.org/) provide free and confidential small business advice for entrepreneurs.
+If you want something a bit more structured, consider working with a SCORE counselor, who can provide free and confidential small business advice for entrepreneurs.

 7. Coconut Cream Pies Morning, Noon, and Night?
 Take Care of Your Body!